rancher/elemental/docs/machineregistration-reference.md

 Labels that will be set to the `#!yaml MachineInventory` that is created from this `#!yaml MachineRegistration` `Key: value` type

+!!! info
+    Labels are interpolated with [SMBIOS](https://www.dmtf.org/standards/smbios) data which allows you to store hardware information
+    See our [SMBIOS docs](smbios.md) for more information

 ??? example
     ```yaml
     apiVersion: elemental.cattle.io/v1beta1